 Results of any testing of the method used to determine prices of financial instruments for trading in scenarios against actual initial market prices, including how the testing considered historical relationships.
 If there are substantial discrepancies, disclosure of the substantial discrepancies and documentation as to why the model-based prices are appropriate for determining the SR.

 Any model adjustments made when calculating CTE 70 (adjusted), in particular, any liquidation or substitution of assets for currently held hedges.
+If there is liquidation or substitution of assets for currently held hedges, disclosure of the impact on the adjusted run.

 Error Factor (E) and Back-Testing – Description of E, the error factor, and formal back-tests performed, including: